-When Mom clings to her daughter and stops looking for closeness with her husband… she sets a dysfunctional destructive cycle in motion.
+When Mom clings to her daughter and stops looking for closeness with her husbands… she sets a dysfunctional destructive cycle in motion.

 If this dynamic continues, what happens?

 Over time an implicit familial agreement solidifies; daughter is the only one who “gets mom” and therefore she feels the pressure to see that mom’s emotional needs are met.
 More times than not her parent’s marriage grows stale and the daughter is trapped in a dynamic that holds her back from following her own developmental trajectory- the role of the “good” daughter.
 All may look picture perfect on the outside, no divorce, a father in the home and mother/daughter closeness-

 The beautiful family Holiday card hides a dysfunctional secret.
 Mom and dad’s marriage is dead on the vine and the attuned daughter trapped in the role of the good daughter is sacrificing her normal striving for independence.
 In this stifling environment, nothing healthy grows.

 Conversely, in a healthy family environment, the parents are attending to each other’s needs well enough so that the children are free to develop, differentiate and eventually set off on their own.
 In this darker dysfunctional scenario, the daughter is trapped in an impossible dilemma.
 Because she is attuned to mom and knows her moods like the back of her hand, she feels it is her job to take emotional care of mom.

 Because of this clinging, the daughter may feel she can’t leave mom.
 She may be unaware of feeling guilty and unconsciously sabotage her own attempts at growing up.
 At the unconscious level, the daughter may feel that in growing up she is betraying mom.